BananaChristian/Unnameable/README.md

 ## Component System (OOP-like structure)

 Unnameable supports components, clean structures for organizing data and behavior, like classes, but lightweight and predictable.
+Please not that you cannot nest these

 ```unn